A major shift in academic publishing

 There was a ‘Lund University Press’ in the late 20th century, an imprint within the sphere of the commercial publisher Studentlitteratur in Lund.
 A very different kind of operation from the new press, it functioned as the publisher of a number of academic book series, in a number of languages, of varying kinds and quality.
 When it turned out not to be commercially viable in the long run, and levels of commitment at both Lund University and Studentlitteratur could not be maintained, the operation ceased, in the year 2000.

 While it is obviously not ideal to recycle a name that has already been used, and for a purpose which diverges from the present one, there was no alternative: Lund University is our home and our brand, and a press is what we are.
-Fifteen years is a long time under the circumstances, and we hope the re-appearance of the name will not cause confusion.
+Sixteen years is a long time under the circumstances, and we hope the re-appearance of the name will not cause confusion.